 \section{Related Work}

 Early work in the area of vulnerability prediction has focused on defining features that could be linked to vulnerabilities and thus to be used to train learners.
-The first such work can be traced back to the study of Neuhaus \etal~\cite{Neuhaus+2007}, that investigated the use of libraries and function calls.
+The first such work can be traced back to the study of Neuhaus \etal~\cite{Neuhaus+2007}, which investigated the use of libraries and function calls.
 Later, Shin \etal~\cite{shin_can_2013,ShinMWO2011} and Zulkernine \etal~\cite{10.1016/j.sysarc.2010.06.003} investigated the use of code metrics such as complexity, code churn, and object oriented metrics.
 Theisen and Williams \cite{TheisenW20} showed that a combination of these features can slightly improve the F-score and recommend identifying new features.

-These approaches although providing promising results were all using features designed based on human intuition.
-While powerful, such a way fails to take advantage of the big data and code available today.
-In view of this, Scandariato \etal~\cite{6860243} advocated that the learners should find their own features without human intervention.
-To achieve this, they suggested an approach based on text mining where code is treated as text and the learner learns from \emph{Bag of Words} (BoW).
+These approaches, although promising, were all using features designed based on human intuition.
+Scandariato \etal~\cite{6860243} advocated that the learners should find their features without human intervention.
+To achieve this, they suggested the \tm approach where code is treated as text and the learner learns from \emph{Bag of Words} (BoW).
 The results of their exploratory study demonstrated that \tm's prediction power was superior to the state of the art vulnerability prediction models with good performance for both precision and recall in intra-project predictions.

 Recently, deep learning techniques have been explored to automatically learn the required features to predict vulnerabilities.
-Li et. al \cite{DBLP:conf/ndss/LiZXO0WDZ18} used Bidirectional LSTMs to train a vulnerability prediction model on \emph{code gadgets}: semantically related lines of code.
-This technique was shown to be effective (under clean training settings) for analyzing two particular weaknesses, namely, buffer error vulnerabilities (CWE-119) and management error vulnerabilities (CWE-399).
-In contrast our approach trains the translation model on sequences extracted from the source code (methods) and does not target specific weaknesses.
+Li et. al \cite{DBLP:conf/ndss/LiZXO0WDZ18} used Bidirectional LSTMs to train a vulnerability prediction model on \emph{code gadgets}, which are semantically related lines of code.
+Under \cleanset, this technique was shown to be effective for analyzing two particular weaknesses, namely, buffer error vulnerabilities (CWE-119) and management error vulnerabilities (CWE-399).
+In contrast, \our trains the translation model on sequences extracted from the source code and does not target specific weaknesses.